32,000 registered refugees live in Jabal el-Hussein camp

 Jabal el-Hussein Camp

-Jabal el-Hussein camp is one of four camps established in Jordan after 1948 to accommodate refugees who left Palestine as a result of the 1948 Arab-Israeli war.
+Jabal el-Hussein camp is one of four camps established in Jordan after 1948 to accommodate refugees who were displaced from Palestine as a result of the 1948 War.

 The refugees replaced the original tents with more durable shelters and UNRWA provided roofing.
 The camp has since grown into an urban-like quarter and has become part of Amman.

-Female unemployment in Jabel Hussein camp is lowest of the ten Palestine refugee camps in Jordan, standing at 12 percent.
+According to the 2013 FaFo report, about 28 per cent of Palestine refugees in Hussein camp have an income below the national poverty line of JD814.
+Female unemployment in Jabel el-Hussein camp is lowest out of the ten Palestine refugee camps in Jordan, standing at 12 per cent.

-Jabel Hussein camp is one of two camps ranked second among Palestine refugee camps in the country when it came to chronic health problems, standing at 15 percent.
-Also, 69 percent of Palestine refugees in Jabel Hussein camp don’t have health insurance.
+Jabel el-Hussein camp is one of two camps ranked second among Palestine refugee camps in the country when it came to chronic health problems, standing at 15 per cent.
+Also, 69 per cent of Palestine refugees in Jabel el-Hussein camp do not have health insurance.

 REFUGEE CAMPS IN Jordan